-- FOOD SAFETY: Aramark standards for food receipt, storage, handling and preparation are detailed and specific.
+- FOOD SAFETY: Aramark standards for food receipt, storage, handling, and preparation are detailed and specific.
 Each step of the process is monitored and documented so that quality, temperature control, and contamination risks are managed at all times.

 We are here to answer any of your questions: Contact Us

-During this unprecedented time, Clemson Home Dining has taken a variety of measures to help ensure the safety of our guests and our staff.
+Clemson Home Dining has taken a variety of measures to help ensure the safety of our guests and our staff.
 Masks are required to be worn in all Clemson University buildings, including dining locations, by all guests and staff.
 Dining staff receives a Q&A style health screening, and a temperature check before their shift begins.
 All food service staff are also required to wash their hands and change their gloves every 20 minutes.
 In addition, floor attendants are working to clean and sanitize areas after guests leave.

 - Avoid entering a dining locations if they feel generally unwell